mattcaron/misc_notes/install.xubuntu.24.04.md

   1. Install Kdenlive

-     Hopefully, when the new Ubuntu LTS with Qt6/KDE6 is released, we can go back to using a native build, but until then, we'll have to live with a snap.
+     This is an older version, but it's stable and lets us avoid that snap/flatpack garbage.
+Hopefully, when the new Ubuntu LTS with Qt6/KDE6 is released, we can go back to using a native build (possibly with a PPA), but until then, we'll use this.
 See <https://ubuntuhandbook.org/index.php/2024/03/install-kdenlive-new-ppa/>.

-         sudo snap install kdenlive
+         sudo apt install kdenlive

   1. Add updated Audacity PPA